Transportation Demand Management

 TJCOG has presented this draft to both- the Technical Committee and the Executive Board of the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO).
 DCHC had opened the Updated Plan/Goals for public comment until December 10, 2019.
 This comment period has now closed.

 TJCOG has also presented to the Technical Committee and the Executive Board of Capital Metropolitan Planning Organization (CAMPO).
-CAMPO has posted the Updated Plan/Goals for public comment until December 20, 2019.
-Comments can be submitted to Brandon Watson, Transportation Planner at CAMPO via email, phone 919-996-4397 or U.S. Mail to: CAMPO, 421 Fayetteville Street, Suite 203, Raleigh, NC 27601.
+CAMPO had posted the Updated Plan/Goals for public comment in December 2019.
+The comment period is now over.

 One (1) Regional Service Provider and twelve (12) Local Service Providers (LSPs) were funded under the FY20 TDM grant which kicked off in July 2019.
 GoTriangle as the Regional Provider will implement and coordinate regional TDM services.
 It works closely with the LSPs and is the lead agency on all regional marketing and outreach initiatives.
 The LSPs develop and implement TDM campaigns and/or activities and provide TDM outreach in their specific hotspots.
 Below is the list of all Providers funded for the FY20 cycle: